 Although it’s still winter, today the roads are a bit clearer, the sun is shining brightly and the temperature is above zero.
 All these things point to the fact that it won’t be long before we will all be riding outside again.
 Yeah!

-Today in my indoor cycling class we discussed bicycle bylaws and how to stay safe, and avoid tickets while riding outdoors.
+Today in my indoor cycling class we discussed bicycle laws and how to stay safe, and avoid tickets while riding outdoors.

 - Stay to the right on the road